ATran31/Leaflet-GeoSSE/README.md

 ```

 ### Stop monitoring all events
-This will stop listening to all events and close the connection to the server.
+Disconnect from the source to stop listening to all events and close the connection to the server.
 ```
 sseLyr.disconnect()
 ```